-The Academic Engagement Department (AED) at the Penn Museum brought record numbers of Penn faculty, undergraduates, and graduate students to the Museum during the 2017–18 academic year.
-This was accomplished through class visits, undergraduate programs such as the Penn Museum Fellows and the Student Exhibition Program, and the Penn Museum Graduate Advisory Board.
-Research grants were provided to 40 students, allowing them to continue their fieldwork around the world.
+The Academic Engagement Department (AED) at the Penn Museum brought record numbers of Penn faculty, undergraduates, and graduate students to the Museum during the 2018–19 academic year.
+This was accomplished through class visits, undergraduate programs such as the Penn Museum Fellows and Student Exhibition Programs, Summer Internships, the Making Workshop series, and the Penn Museum Graduate Advisory Board.

-Forty graduate and undergraduate students received financial support to conduct summer fieldwork in Europe, Asia, the Middle East, the Aegean, Israel, and the Americas.
-Details on these projects can be found in the Discovery section.
+More than 50 graduate and undergraduate students received financial support to conduct summer fieldwork in Europe, Asia, the Middle East, the Aegean, Israel, and the Americas.
+Details on some of these these projects can be found in the Student Fieldwork section.